The ultimate GPU for 4K gaming, while ray tracing support gives gamers an exciting peek into the future

 - Project DH

-Perhaps not as sexy as ray tracing, DLSS still looks to be a potentially significant feature for the Turing graphics cards and a noticeable upgrade on super-sampling and multisample anti-aliasing (MSAA).
+Perhaps not as sexy as ray tracing, DLSS is still a significant feature for the Turing graphics cards and a noticeable upgrade on super-sampling and multisample anti-aliasing (MSAA).

 By using DLSS, the Nvidia RTX 2080 Ti can use artificial intelligence to help create an image that’s similar in quality to that which you’d produce with traditional rendering methods.
 So what’s the point then?
 Well, this method actually saves on the GPU’s performance power, helping the GPU run more efficiently, resulting in smoother video.